CALL FOR CONFIDENTIAL HELP & INFO 24/7

 Policy & Resources

 The links below offer specific anti-trafficking resources released by ATEST and our individual coalition partners.
-You can also visit our Policy Objectives page or individual issue pages to learn more about ATEST’s current policy objectives – Trafficking Victims Protection Act, Business Transparency on Trafficking and Slavery Act, Child Welfare Response to Human Trafficking Act, Foreign Labor Recruiters Legislation and Anti-Slavery And Human Trafficking Appropriations.
+You can also visit our Policy Objectives page or individual issue pages to learn more about ATEST’s current policy objectives – Trafficking Victims Protection Act, Business Transparency on Trafficking and Slavery Legislation, Child Welfare Response to Human Trafficking Act, Prevention of Trafficking in Persons and Abuses Involving Workers Recruited Abroad Act and Anti-Slavery And Human Trafficking Appropriations.

 A young woman in a crisp white blouse and orange skirt handed me a gift wrapped in butcher paper and tied with string.
 Attached was this note:

 We the Child mothers learning Tailoring in the centre

 Are pleased to have you in our centre.

 We give you an African dress we have made as a gift in